 For patients with stage III inflammatory breast cancer, when treatment ends, a period many call "post-treatment survivorship" begins.
 After treatment, people can feel uncertain and worry that the cancer may come back.
 While many patients never have the disease return, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (locoregional recurrence), or in another place (distant recurrence or metastatic disease).

-If this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as chemotherapy, surgery, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Often the treatment plan will include the treatment types described above, such as chemotherapy, surgery, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent inflammatory breast cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If treatment does not work

 Recovery from breast cancer is not always possible.
 If the cancer cannot be cured or controlled, the goals of care may switch to focusing on helping a person live as well as possible with the cancer.